 So what kind of exquisite delicacies can one expect from a snackbar?
-Well, expect a lot deep-frying.
-It is not about a fancy dish, but snackbars are not about that, rather to provide costumers with a fast and accessible food on the go.
+Well, expect a lot of deep-fried food.
+It’s not about Haute Cuisine, but rather providing consumers with fast and accessible food on the go.

-Arguably the most classic food to get in a snackbar are the french fries, also known as patat in Dutch.
+Arguably, the most classic food to get in a snackbar is fries — also known as patat in Dutch.
 They are eaten with an assortment of sauces, the go-to option being mayonnaise.
-There is also the frietsauce, which is a different version of mayonnaise (if you know the main difference between mayo and frietsauce, do let us know in the comments).
+There is also the frietsauce, which is a different version of mayonnaise.

-You can also try the sate sauce, which is originally from Indonesia, but nowadays can be used generously over the fries.
-Curry sauce is used as well, and in some snackbars, they might even have a combination of all of these different sauces in one.
+You can also try the saté sauce, which is originally from Indonesia, but nowadays can be used generously over the fries.
+Curry sauce is popular as well, and in some snackbars they might even have a combination of all of these different sauces in one. 😜

-When in a snackbar, you might notice that in the shelves there is a large assortment of products on display.
-It may also be unclear, as an international, what exactly are those meaty-looking products, what are they precisely made off and so forth.
-In all honesty, we do not know what some of them are either.
+When in a snackbar, you might notice a large assortment of products displayed on the shelves.
+It may also be unclear, as an international, what exactly these meat-like products are, and what exactly is in them.
+In all honesty, we don’t know what some of them are either.
 Yet some classics definitely need to be mentioned.

-Croquettes, or kroketten in Dutch, are one of the more popular options.
-Its made out out of ragout with meat, which is then rolled in a cylinder-like shape, and afterwards, you guessed it, deep-fried.
+Croquettes, or kroketten, are one of the more popular options.
+It contains a kind of meat purée, which is then rolled in a cylinder-like shape, covered in breadcrumbs, and (you guessed it) deep-fried.
 The meat that is in the croquettes is, however, a complete mystery.

-Another popular option is the bitterballen.
-If you think that it sounds like bitter ball, it’s because it is, except that it is not bitter.
-They are ball-shaped and contain the same meat mystery filling as the croquettes, and outside of snackbars, you will find them at social events such as parties, where they are eaten together with mustard.
-There’s even some deluxe versions of bitterballen, which are such because you know what meat is in them.
-They are filled with veal, known as kalfskroket and beef, known as rundvleeskroket.
+Another popular option is bitterballen.
+They are ball-shaped and contain the same mystery meat filling as the croquettes.
+Outside of snackbars, you will find them at social events such as parties, where they are eaten with mustard.
+There are even some fancy versions of bitterballen, where you can actually tell what kind of meat is in them.
+They are filled with veal, known as kalfskroket, and beef, known as rundvleeskroket.

 Continuing the list of mystery meat is the frikandel.
-Part chicken and pig, part horse, this strange skinless sausage can appeal to your tastes, granted that you ignore the fact that all the meat mentioned above is waste meat.
-Of course, it is deep-fried.
-There’s two main variants, the frikandelbroodje, which is kind of like a hot-dog with sauce, and then there’s the frikandel speciaal, served with sauce and onions.
+Part chicken, pig, and horse, this strange skinless sausage is delicious enough to make you ignore the fact that all the meat mentioned above is waste meat.
+Of course, it’s deep-fried.
+There are two main variants, the frikandelbroodje, which is kind of like a sausage roll with curry sauce, and the frikandel speciaal, which is served with sauce and onions.

-One of the few vegetarian options in a snackbar is the Kaassoufflé, which is essentially a dough with cheese filling inside.
-If you’re lucky, you might have actual Gouda cheese in it, otherwise its made out of fake cheese.
-The principle is the same, deep-fry, and then be careful while eating, as the molten cheese might burn you.
+One of the few vegetarian options in a snackbar is the Kaassoufflé, which is essentially dough with cheese filling inside.
+If you’re lucky, you might have actual Gouda in it, otherwise, it’s made out of fake cheese.
+The principle is the same — deep-fry and eat carefully as the molten cheese can cause burns.

-There are many more other foods waiting to be deep-fried in a snackbar, ranging from chicken derived dishes, like nuggets, to fish in different forms.
-Their origin is probably just as mysterious as the meat in bitterballen, but if one day you feel curious, and you happen not to be vegetarian, feel free to order the unknown dishes on the menu!
-Otherwise, a safer option would be to order a kapsalon, for which you can read more about here.
+There are many other foods waiting to be deep-fried in a snackbar — ranging from chicken nuggets to fish in various forms.
+Their origin is probably just as mysterious as the meat in bitterballen.
+But if one day you feel curious (and brave), and you’re not vegetarian, feel free to order the unknown dishes on the menu!
+Otherwise, a safer option would be to order a kapsalon.

-What is your favorite food in a snackbar?
-Let us know in the comments.
+What is your favourite snackbar?
+Tell us in the comments below!